Supporting Embedded Content

 Images

-Images are certainly the most popular kind of embedded content on the web,So it’s a little ironic that images only make their appearance in chapter 15 of this book!
+Images are certainly the most popular kind of embedded content on the web,So it’s a little ironic that images only make their appearance in Chapter 15 of this book!
 It’s because Tkinter doesn’t support many image formats or proper sizing and clipping, so I had to wait for the introduction of Skia. dating back to early 1993.This history is also the reason behind a lot of inconsistencies, like src versus href or img versus image.
 They’re included on web pages via the <img> tag, which looks like this:

 <img src="https://browser.engineering/im/hes.jpg">